rulai-hu/BBG-VoIP/uart-guide.md

-# Zen Cape UART Guide – Kernel 4.9+
+# BeagleBone Green UART Guide (PARTIAL) – Kernel 4.9+
-by Jeffrey Leung, Rulai Hu, Bryce Haley, Paymon Jalali

 ___

-_Last update:_ November 5, 2019
+_Last update:_ November 27, 2019

 _Version note:_ This guide targets boards which have the cape management built into UBoot, not the Linux Cape Manager (which is now removed).

-This document guides the user through:
+This partially complete document guides the user through:
 1. Enabling the UART serial port on the BeagleBone Green.
-2. Connecting two BeagleBone greens through their serial ports.
+2. [NOT COMPLETE] Connecting two BeagleBone greens through their serial ports.
-3. Communication between the two BeagleBones through serial.
+3. [NOT COMPLETE] Communication between the two BeagleBones through serial.

 _Formatting:_
 1. Host (desktop) commands starting with `$` are Linux console commands: